ArtifactDB/dolomite-base/README.md

 | [**dolomite-sce**](https://github.com/ArtifactDB/dolomite-sce) | [`SingleCellExperiment`](https://github.com/BiocPy/SingleCellExperiment) | [![](https://img.shields.io/pypi/v/dolomite-sce.svg)](https://pypi.org/project/dolomite-sce/) |
 | [**dolomite-mae**](https://github.com/ArtifactDB/dolomite-mae) | [`MultiAssayExperiment`](https://bioconductor.org/packages/MultiAssayExperiment) | [![](https://img.shields.io/pypi/v/dolomite-mae.svg)](https://pypi.org/project/dolomite-mae/) |

-Each class's on-disk representation is determined by the associated [**takane** specification](https://github.com/ArtifactDB/takane).
-For more complex objects, the on-disk representation may consist of multiple files, or even subdirectories containing "child" objects from internal `save_object()` calls.
-Each call to `save_object()` will automatically enforce the relevant specification by validating the directory contents with **dolomite-base**'s `validate_object()` function.
-This provides some guarantees on the file structure within the directory, allowing developers to reliably implement readers in a variety of frameworks - for example, the [**alabaster**](https://github.com/ArtifactDB/alabaster.base) will run the same validators on its directory contents to guarantee interoperability.

 All of the listed packages are available from PyPI and can be installed with the usual `pip install` procedure.
 Alternatively, to install all packages in one go, users can install the [**dolomite**](https://pypi.org/project/dolomite) umbrella package.

 ## Operating on directories

-Users can move freely rename or relocate directories and `read_object()` function will still work.
+Users can move freely rename or relocate directories and the `read_object()` function will still work.
 For example, we can easily copy the entire directory to a new file system and everything will still be correctly referenced within the directory.
-The simplest way to share objects is to just `zip` or `tar` the staging directory for _ad hoc_ distribution.
-For more serious applications, `r self` can be used in conjunction with storage systems like AWS S3 for easier distribution.
+The simplest way to share objects is to just `zip` or `tar` the staging directory for _ad hoc_ distribution, though more serious applications will use storage systems like AWS S3 for easier distribution.

 ```python
 # Mocking up an object: